-in the event of a termination due to death or disability, (i) payment of a pro rata portion of the annual bonus in respect of the fiscal year of termination based on the number of days elapsed in such year through the termination date and actual achievement of applicable company performance goals (the "Pro Rata Bonus Payment"), (ii) payment of any earned, but unpaid bonus, (iii) payment of monthly COBRA premiums for a period of eighteen months following termination (or, in the case of Mr. Berkman, twenty-four months), regardless of whether the executive officer elects COBRA continuation coverage (the "COBRA Equivalent Payment"), (iv) unless otherwise provided in the applicable award agreement, vesting of the time-based component of all outstanding Company equity-based awards based on the number of full or partial years that have elapsed between the applicable grant date and the termination date, plus one additional year of service, (v) unless otherwise provided in the applicable performance goals are satisfied (or deemed satisfied) within the applicable performance period, and (vi) for Mr. Berkman only, accelerated vesting of all outstanding Series B LTIP Units and related Tandem Shares;
+• in the event of a termination due to death or disability, (i) payment of a pro rata portion of the annual bonus in respect of the fiscal year of termination based on the number of days elapsed in such year through the termination date and actual achievement of applicable company performance goals (the "Pro Rata Bonus Payment"), (ii) payment of any earned, but unpaid bonus, (iii) payment of monthly COBRA premiums for a period of eighteen months following termination (or, in the case of Mr. Berkman, twenty-four months), regardless of whether the executive officer elects COBRA continuation coverage (the "COBRA Equivalent Payment"), (iv) unless otherwise provided in the applicable award agreement, vesting of the time-based component of all outstanding Company equity-based awards based on the number of full or partial years that have elapsed between the applicable grant date and the termination date, plus one additional year of service, (v) unless otherwise provided in the applicable award agreement, vesting of the performance-based component of all outstanding Company equity-based awards if and when the applicable performance goals are satisfied (or deemed satisfied) within the applicable performance period, and (vi) for Mr. Berkman only, accelerated vesting of all outstanding Series B LTIP Units and related Tandem Shares;

-- in the event of a termination by the Company other than for Cause, due to death or disability or by the executive officer with good reason (each, a "Qualifying Termination"), in each case other than during the twelve-month period following a Change in Control (as defined in the applicable Employment Agreement), (i) a payment equal to one time (or, in the case of Mr. Berkman only, two times) the sum of (x) the base salary and (y) the annual bonus earned in respect of the prior fiscal year (the "Prior Year Bonus"), (ii) the Pro Rata Bonus Payment, (iii) payment of any earned, but unpaid bonus, (iv) payment of the COBRA Equivalent Payment and (v) full accelerated vesting of the officer's Initial Award (any other Company equity-based awards will be treated in accordance with the applicable award agreements); and - in the event of (x) a termination by the Company in anticipation of a Change in Control or (y) a Qualifying Termination during the twelve-month period following a Change in Control, (i) a payment equal to two times the sum of (x) the base salary and (y) the Prior Year Bonus, (ii) payment of a pro rata portion of the target bonus for the year of termination based on the number of days elapsed in the fiscal year of termination through the termination date, (iii) payment of any earned, but unpaid bonus for the year of termination, (iv) the COBRA Equivalent Payment for a period of twenty-four months, and (v) full accelerated vesting of all outstanding Company equity awards.
+- in the event of a termination by the Company other than for Cause, due to death or disability or by the executive officer with good reason (each, a "Qualifying Termination"), in each case other than during the twelve-month period following a Change in Control (as defined in the applicable Employment Agreement), (i) a payment equal to one time (or, in the case of Mr. Berkman only, two times) the sum of (x) the base salary and (y) the annual bonus earned in respect of the prior fiscal year (the "Prior Year Bonus"), (ii) the Pro Rata Bonus Payment, (iii) payment of any earned, but unpaid bonus, (iv) payment of the COBRA Equivalent Payment and (v) full accelerated vesting of the officer's Initial Award (any other Company equity-based awards will be treated in accordance with the applicable award agreements); and - in the event of (x) a termination by the Company in anticipation of a Change in Control or (y) a Qualifying Termination during the twelve-month period following a Change in Control, (i) a payment equal to two times the sum of (x) the base salary and (y) the Prior Year Bonus, (ii) payment of a pro rata portion of the target bonus for the year of termination based on the number of days elapsed in the fiscal year of termination through the termination date, (iii) payment of any earned, but unpaid bonus for the year prior to the year of termination, (iv) the COBRA Equivalent Payment for a period of twenty-four months, and (v) full accelerated vesting of all outstanding Company equity awards.